I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 There are just two main roads that run the length of the country, and both provide for quite different adventures.
 The Ho Chi Minh Highway is a favorite amongst keen cyclists, providing stunning views (some of the best you’ll find in Vietnam) and many off the beaten path destinations.

-As the alternative, Highway One provides plenty of places to stop as it passes through a number of top destinations – Mui Ne, Nha Trang and Hoi An to name a few – as it sneaks it’s way through central Vietnam.
+As the alternative, Highway One provides plenty of places to stop as it passes through a number of top destinations – Mui Ne, Nha Trang, and Hoi An to name a few – as it sneaks it’s a way through central Vietnam.

 It also provides greater opportunity for getting off the main road, with more development bordering it.
 However, as it is the main road across the country, it is constantly full of other vehicles that often put a cyclist at the bottom of their list of things to worry about.

 With either route, a cyclist will cover about 2,000km, with the best time to take it on being from February to May.
 As long as you can ride a bike and you can push yourself to keep going, you’ll be able to achieve this adventure – it’s one for everybody.

 In the end, you’ll have cycled across the length of a country, seen many stunning views, spent many evenings in small villages with just the local communities and seen the best parts of a country that you’d otherwise have only glimpsed through a window.

 I was absolutely buzzing about taking a boat tour around Halong Bay.
 Little did I know that I’d be majorly underwhelmed and pretty disappointed by the litter at Halong Bay but blown away by Sapa Valley in Northern Vietnam!

 We arrived in Sapa at 5 am after a comfortable overnight train and short bus journey to be greeted by young lads and rice wine, they’d taken a shine to Craig’s tattoos over breakfast and wanted to cheers him for the ink.